 Open-chain exercises may be more effective for particular therapeutic goals such as increasing quadriceps strength after an anterior cruciate ligament (ACL) injury.
 But overall, physical therapists are incorporating more closed-chain exercises into rehabilitation programs and recommending them for people with painful joints because these exercises involve more muscles and joints and help to create stability around a joint.
 The wall-sit exercise is an example.

-- Q How do I perform a standing front of neck stretch?
+- Q How do I perform the prone-arm waves exercise?

-- Q How do I perform a bent over triceps extension with 1 arm?
+- Q How do I perform a hop with stabilization to the side?

-- Q How do I perform a medicine ball figure 8?
+- Q How do I perform a speed barbell bench press?